Electron runaway in ASDEX Upgrade experiments of varying core temperature: Electron runaway in ASDEX Upgrade 33108

 \subsection{Runaway electron multiplication}

-The vast majority of the runaway current observed in simulations of AUG \#33108, being 331~kA or 99.1\% of the post-disruption runaway current, originates from secondary runaway electrons (see figure~\ref{fig_2:RE_current_densities}), generated during knock-on collisions of thermal electrons with existing runaways from the small seed population.
+The vast majority of the runaway current observed in simulations of AUG \#33108, being 331~kA or 99.1\% of the post-disruption runaway current, originates from secondary runaway electrons (see figure~\ref{fig_2}), generated during knock-on collisions of thermal electrons with existing runaways from the small seed population.
 The radial distribution of the avalanche generated runaway current density is thus a scaled-up superposition of the seed populations.
 Consequently, the post-disruption runaway population is located primarily in the vicinity of the $q=2$ surface, as well as close to the magnetic axis at $\rho \sim 0.1$.
+Due to diffusion of the electric field during the current quench, the post-disruption runaway current density exceeds the pre-disruption Ohmic current density at these locations.
 As a result of impurity redistribution during the disruption and the associated impact on the evolution of the residual Ohmic current density, favourable conditions for avalanche multiplication exist predominantly close to, but inside the $q=2$ surface.
 Therefore, avalanche multiplication of the Dreicer generated seed population is stronger than for the hot-tail seed.

 The importance of the avalanche mechanism for electron runaway in AUG \#33108 has also been observed by \citet{Insulander20} in simulations with the full-$f$ solver \texttt{CODE}.
 In their work, however, the small seed population was determined to consist almost entirely of hot-tail generated runaways with virtually no contribution from the Dreicer mechanism.
 Thus, to assess the impact of the individual source mechanisms on runaway multiplication in this framework, simulations of AUG \#33108 are repeated with only one of the primary generation mechanisms enabled.